-The Minnesota Department of Natural Resources is seeking at least 12 persons to fill two-year terms on the Fisheries Oversight Committee (FOC) and Wildlife Oversight Committee (WOC) for the Game and Fish Fund.
+The Minnesota Department of Natural Resources is seeking at least nine persons to fill two-year terms on the Fisheries Oversight Committee (FOC) and Wildlife Oversight Committee (WOC) for the Game and Fish Fund.

-Seasonal and temporary employees of the Minnesota DNR Fish and Wildlife Division become eligible for appointment one year after the end of their last employment with the DNR.
+- Seasonal and temporary employees of the Minnesota DNR Fish and Wildlife Division become eligible for appointment one year after the end of their last employment with the DNR.

 - Appointees work together to review the agency’s annual Game and Fish Fund Report and, following discussions with agency representatives, prepare a report on their findings.